bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Setup configurations for engines
 """"""""""""""""""""""""""""""""""""""""

-The configurations will be added to the system via REST.

-The range of configurations includes required and optional ones.
-The full list of all configurations can be viewed at the :ref:`Configuration` page.

-To resolve the example task it is enough to upload the required configurations only.

-For the Example Task
-""""""""""""""""""""""

-For solving the example task, we will upload the following configurations via REST:
+For the example task, we will upload the following configurations via REST:

 - session.timeout - Use when connecting to Apache Zookeeper in milliseconds (usually when we are dealing with T-streams consumers/producers and Kafka streams)